-A possible production stop or restrictions in production at individual plants could in principle also result from the current corona pandemic if several employees or supplier plants were affected or raw materials could no longer be procured to the required extent.
+A possible production stop or restrictions in production at individual plants could still result from the further course of the corona pandemic if several employees or suppliers were affected or raw materials could no longer be procured to the required extent.

-Based on past experience and current global risk reporting, we consider the probability of occurrence of a catastrophe to be low in principle, but still possible in light of the corona pandemic infections.
-In view of the measures in place, we consider the remaining risk to be weaker than in the previous year and have downgraded it overall to low.
+Based on past experience and current global risk reporting, we consider the probability of occurrence of a catastrophe to be low in principle, but still possible in view of the infection incidence of the corona pandemic.
+Overall, we classify the remaining risk as low.